Music at Whitehouse Primary

 At Whitehouse Primary School, music is an extremely enjoyable experience for all children.
 Our aim is to promote a love of music and singing across a broad curriculum as well as embedding the vision that music is a universal language that embodies one of the highest forms of creativity.

-The teaching of Music follows the National Curriculum and is integrated within our topics as part of our ‘Cornerstones Curriculum.’
+We use the "Kapow" Music scheme to support the teaching of Music and ensure it meets the National Curriculum requirements.
 The children develop their understanding of rhythm and pitch and learn how music is structured, as well as learning technical vocabulary for these elements.
 As confidence builds, the children enjoy the performance aspect of music.

 Our Music Curriculum focuses on children participating in a range of memorable musical experiences as well as gaining the confidence to perform and appreciate the history of music.
 Previous visiting musicians include a samba band, string quartet and brass group.